napari/napari/docs/guides/index.md

 See {ref}`rendering` for two experimental features than can optionally be enabled to add non-blocking rendering to napari.

-See {ref}`preferences` for the list of preferences that can be set via the preferences dialog.
+See {ref}`napari-preferences` for the list of preferences that can be set via the preferences dialog.

 Finally, see {ref}`translations` to learn more about how to make strings